Gold IRA Tax Rules

 Example: You could buy a lifetime income annuity within your IRA at any time, and receive guaranteed substantially equal periodic payments for the rest of your life.
 These would not be subject to the usually applicable 10% early withdrawal penalty.
 However, you’d have to liquidate your gold holdings in a gold IRA before you can use those assets to pay an annuity premium.

-Request Your Free Gold IRA Guide from Augusta Precious Metals Today…
+Request Your Gold IRA Guide from Birch Gold Today…

 Roth IRA Distributions